All Episodes

 They never attack your policies or mine because they can't.

-So what is missing, the one thing you are right about is we never take it to them.
+So what is missing, the one thing you are right about, is we never take it to them.

 We never run ads telling everybody who they are.

-For real, we do not have to lie about who those people are.
+We do not have to lie about who those people are.

-We just don't do it, and it's partly because we're afraid of angering the independents.
+And it's partly because we're afraid of angering the independents.

 And I'm not making that up.

-In the consultant class of the establishment in the Republican Party.
+That's still a big fear in the consultant class of the establishment in the Republican Party.

 But to this day, we're into the fifth year of Obama, and there are people who do not yet know who this guy is.

-The press hasn't done their job, and the Republicans haven't done their job in telling American people who he is, so it's up to the media to craft his immature people, and that's what's happened.
+The press hasn't done their job, and the Republicans haven't done their job in telling American people who he is.

 Export Selection